La Tragédie de Salomé (1907/10): Florent Schmitt’s sinuous temptress, seducing audiences for over 100 years.

 The program cover for the original production of La Tragédie de Salomé, presented at the Théâtre des Arts.

-Several years later, Schmitt revisited the score, condensing it to about one-half its original length while substantially augmenting the orchestration and making the female voices optional.
+Several years later Florent Schmitt revisited the score, condensing it to about one-half its original length while substantially augmenting the orchestration and making the female voices optional.
 The resulting score, premiered in 1911 as an orchestral suite and featuring composer-conductor Gabriel Pierné directing the Colonne Concerts Orchestra, was a sonic spectacular.

 Florent Schmitt with Igor Stravinsky